PythonUser124/MediaWebsite/EXAMPLE-ARTICLE.md

 ### Good Investigative Report Opening
 ```
-BBNN Investigation reveals that presidential candidate Mr. Krabs has a troubling
+BBBC Investigation reveals that presidential candidate Mr. Krabs has a troubling
 history of workplace violations.
 Documents obtained by our investigative team show
 that the Krusty Krab has been cited 47 times by the health department over the past
 decade for various code violations.
 While the candidate touts his business acumen,